What are the steps of OCIA?

 • To assist the parish initiation team in the formation process

-Who Can Be A Sponsor
+Who Can Be a Sponsor

 • Must be a fully initiated Catholic (Baptism, Confirmation, 1st Holy Communion)